top of page

 Hip Trouble

-Hip trouble
+Hip and Knee trouble

 Hip flexor, adductor, and hamstring tears tend to stick around for a long time if not addressed.
 Pain in the hip area can often lead to pain in the knee.
-We can work on some fun and challenging yoga techniques to heal the tears, and ultimately get you moving with ease.
+We can work on some fun and challenging yoga techniques to help heal the tears, and ultimately get you moving with ease.

 Gabriella-Barnstone_051020_IMG_6259.jpg